-Alongside the exciting adventures we also see the friendship that develops between Uki, Jori and Kree.
+Alongside the exciting adventures, we also see the friendship that develops between Uki, Jori and Kree.
 All are, in different ways, outcasts from their tribes and have suffered or been cast out for being different, so you very quickly warm and take these characters into your heart, which for me is one of the strengths of this novel.
 There are great opportunities, if this is a class read, to discuss being different and the way they have been treated.
 Another strength is the wealth of interesting and complex characters throughout the story, which is down to the superb writing of Kieran Larwood.
 The possibilities to imagine stories around many of these characters are wonderful creative writing opportunities.

 I anticipate that another legendary rabbit hero is born in this book and will not disappoint Podkin fans.
-Now I will admit that I’m saying this as a first book reader of Kieran Larwood’s books but having read it – and by that I mean I was gripped and totally immersed right from the start – I am planning on reading all the Five Realms of Podkin One-Ear as soon as I can!
+Now I will admit that I’m saying this as a first book reader of Kieran Larwood’s books but having read it – and by that I mean I was gripped and immersed right from the start – I am planning on reading all the Five Realms of Podkin One-Ear as soon as I can!
 This will also let new fans like me know that you don’t have to have read all the previous Podkin books to thoroughly enjoy and love this story.
-Kieran Larwood is a truly wonderful storyteller.
+Kieran Larwood is a genuinely wonderful storyteller.

-Copyright: Just Imagine Story Centre Ltd 2012-2019.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.